ast-grep/ast-grep.github.io/website/guide/introduction.md

 ast-grep is a versatile tool for searching, linting and rewriting code in various languages.

-* **Search**: As a command line tool in your terminal, ast-grep, `sg`, can precisely search code based on AST, running through ten thousand files in sub seconds.
+* **Search**: As a command line tool in your terminal, `ast-grep` can precisely search code based on AST, running through ten thousand files in sub seconds.
 * **Lint**: You can also use ast-grep as a linter.
 Thanks to the flexible rule configuration, adding a new customized rule is more intuitive and straightforward.
 It also has a pretty error reporting out of box
 * **Rewrite**: ast-grep provide jQuery like utility methods to traverse and manipulate syntax tree.
 Besides, you can also use operators to compose complex matching from simple patterns.